revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Boot.md

 </details>

 ---
-6. How can you define multiple profiles in the Spring Boot application?
+6.How can you define multiple profiles in the Spring Boot application?
 How to add an active profile?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)